liamzdenek/zillow-application/memory-bank/activeContext.md

 ## Current Focus

-We are currently in the implementation phase of the Zillow Real Estate Professional Health Dashboard project.
+We are currently in the final implementation phase of the Zillow Real Estate Professional Health Dashboard project.
 This one-day project aims to create an executive dashboard that monitors the health of relationships with real estate professionals, addressing a key risk identified in Zillow's 10-K.

 ### Active Tasks